Pyrrhic victory: War

 Battle of Vukovar (1991), Croatian War of Independence: the Yugoslav People's Army (JNA) laid siege to the city of Vukovar, held by the Croatian National Guard and civilian volunteers.
 After 87 days, the ruined city fell to the JNA.
-Although the city was besieged from all sides, it exhausted the Yugoslav army and Serbian paramilitaries that had about twenty times more soldiers and complete armoured and artillery superiority, and they had twice as many losses.
-It was a turning point in the Croatian War of Independence.
+Although the Yugoslav army and Serbian paramilitaries had about twenty times more soldiers as well as armoured and artillery superiority, they suffered twice as many losses.
+The battle exhausted the JNA and proved a turning point in the Croatian War of Independence.

 Politics, sports and law

 The term is used as an analogy in business, politics and sports to describe struggles that end up ruining the victor.
 A Pyrrhic victory in a sporting context could range from a team winning a game yet a star player gets hurt in the process, or a win costing them an opportunity at a better selection in the draft.